DEIB

 Redefine “professionalism”

 To add another layer to these efforts, adjusting your standards of professionalism to more realistically meet the needs of your employees can create a safer, more inclusive environment.
 These standards, which are often invisible to the ‘average’ employee, refer to the competence or skill expected of a professional.
-Although this may sound appropriate and rather harmless, in most corporate settings, the standards of professionalism lean heavily toward the traditional white experience.
-Taking a closer look can reveal that they’re actually not representative of the real-life employees in these spaces.
-The traditional standards of professionalism ensure that the target demographic is able to seamlessly achieve recognition and career growth.
-For those who do not fall within that demographic, conforming is often expected and required to progress, which devalues the very characteristics that make BIPOC employees who they are.

 Acknowledge the impact of code switching among BIPOC

-Code switching, the act of changing our behaviors to conform to a different cultural norm, is a common tool for a BIPOC to more effectively “fit in” to their desired environment.
-Whether it is a change in speech, dress, or mannerisms, the pressure to consistently code switch can be both mentally and physically draining, often leading to burnout.
-Ensuring that the needs of the individual employees are addressed when enacting standards of professionalism in the workplace is an effective way to provide that more inclusive space.
+Code-switching, the act of changing our behaviors to conform to a different cultural norm, is a common tool for a BIPOC to more effectively “fit in” to their desired environment.
+Whether it is a change in speech, dress, or mannerisms, the pressure to consistently code switch can be mentally and physically draining, often leading to burnout.

 Identify and address unconscious bias

-Here are a few ways you can do this:
+Here are two ways you can do this:

 • Encourage open, honest dialogue between executives and employees.
 This can lead to issues being acknowledged, validated, and addressed more consistently.
-One-on-one check ins in particular allow for this kind of dialogue.
+One-on-one check-ins, in particular, allow for this kind of dialogue.

 Offer an innovative EAP